Frequently Asked Questions (FAQ)

 "Does the station have facilities for disabled travelers?"

-CAD personnel can meet you at the train (with a wheelchair, if needed), escort you to a departing train, sell railway tickets, etc. For opening hours and a telephone number, see the Comune di Venezia's Accessible Venice: By Train page.
-Trenitalia's Assistance to persons with disabilities or reduced mobility page may also be helpful.
+Railroad personnel can meet you at the train (with a wheelchair, if needed), escort you to a departing train, sell railway tickets, etc. For more information, see Trenitalia's Assistance to persons with disabilities or reduced mobility page.

 How to bypass the station steps

 The side door is located in the train shed, on the left side as you leave the platforms.
+It's convenient because, on busy days, you don't have to fight your way through the crowded station lobby to reach it.
 See our illustrated step-by-step directions.

 Next page: FAQ: Police, lost-and-found